 - Care.com reminds that most pediatricians don't recommend a pillow for children until they are two years old and they should be given a child-size pillows.
 An adult-size memory pillow could be too big for a small child and the pillow could contour too much and the child could suffocate.
 There are some special toddler-sized memory pillows designed specifically for their age group.

 - Anyone sensitive to chemicals or concerned about the chemicals used in the material.
-Sleep Products Safety Council recommends airing sleep foam products for a minimum of 24 hours before covering with sheets or pillowcases.
+Airing out sleep foam products for a minimum of 24 hours before covering with sheets or pillowcases can help the chemicals to dissipate.

 - If you suffer from allergic reactions to chemicals, you may need to avoid this type of pillow.
 Visco-elastic foam is a petroleum based polyurethane foam and some people are allergic to this material composition.
 Sleep Junkie reports that the chemicals found in some memory foam are high in VOCs (Volatile Organic Compound), while others have low VOCs or are VOC free.
 Some of these VOCs include Polyol (Polyether Glycol) that are used in formulation of polyurethanes, Silicone Surfactants used to control foaming structure and TDI (Toluene diisocyanate) that are used to manufacture flexible polyurethane foams.
 Alway check labels for specific information about the pillow.